-- 5 similar to the values for previous average winds between 0-20°E. The shape of the curves between the global average winds are also nearly equal, therefore we didn't add them in the Figure.
-In Figures 9 and 10 long term changes of annual LOD (black) and annual mean zonal winds (red) are shown for Collm and for Davis.
+In Figs. 9 and 10, long-term changes in annual LOD (black) and annual mean zonal winds (red) are shown for Collm and for Davis.
 At this point, we have to mention that the tendency over a long time series is not linear in time.
-Parameter which influence the tendency of the wind and the LOD also vary over time.
-Such changes are often approximated by a piecewise - 10 linear trend model (e.g., Tomé and Miranda (2004), Merzlyakov et al. (2009) and Jacobi et al. (2011)), where different linear fit tendencies are estimated for different time periods.
+Parameters which influence the tendency of the wind and the LOD also vary over time.
+Such changes are often approximated by a piecewise linear trend model (e.g., Tomé and Miranda, 2004; Merzlyakov et al., 2009; Jacobi et al., 2011), where different linear fit tendencies are estimated for different time periods.
 Nevertheless, due to the length of the available data series we decided not to use a piecewise linear trend model.
 The wind values exclude seasonal and solar cycle variations and the LOD excludes the seasonal variations.
-Exemplary for the location of Collm (Figure 9) the altitudes between 80 and 96 km are displayed.
-The error bars correspond to the annual variance for each height and the dotted lines show the long term tendency for each - 15 parameter.
-Figure 9 shows that a long term increase of the LOD occurs together with a long term decrease of the zonal wind.
+As an example for the location of Collm (Fig. 9), the altitudes between 80 and 96 km are displayed.
+The error bars correspond to the annual variance for each height and the dotted lines show the long-term tendency for each parameter.
+Figure 9 shows that a long-term increase in the LOD occurs together with a long-term decrease in the zonal wind.
 Above 94 km the tendency reverses into a slightly positive wind.
 This reversal can be explained by the stronger influence due to gravity wave filtering, which has to be considered and cannot be excluded by filtering the data.
-The tendencies of an increased value for the LOD and a decreased value for the mean zonal wind can be seen for all mid latitude locations, and also for Davis (see Figure 10).
-Andenes shows for all altitudes increase tendency in the zonal wind (not shown).
-The results indicate that the - 20 connection between the LOD and the wind is more pronounced at lower latitudes, which is simply explainable by the rotation velocity, which is higher at the middle latitude stations than at the polar latitudes like at Andenes and Davis.
-The results of an increase of the LOD and a decrease of zonal wind agrees with the relation between fluctuations in the neutral density and the zonal wind, as shown in Stober et al. (2012).
+The tendencies of an increased value for the LOD and a decreased value for the mean zonal wind can be seen for all midlatitude locations and also for Davis (see Fig. 10).
+Andenes shows for all altitudes an increased tendency in the zonal wind (not shown).
+The results indicate that the connection between the LOD and the wind is more pronounced at lower latitudes and is simply explainable by the rotation velocity, which is higher at the middle latitude stations than at the polar latitudes like at Andenes and Davis.
+The results of an increase in the LOD and a decrease in zonal wind agree with the relation between fluctuations in the neutral density and the zonal wind, as shown in Stober et al. (2012).

-4 Conclusion
+4 Conclusions